 You may expect that, for a large national car-hire company with cars moving all over the place, this would be no issue as the flow of cars would even out most of the time.
 However this isn’t so; car hire companies always charge a hefty fee if you return a car to a different location to your collect location.
 The argument is that they are charging you to relocate the car back to where you got it from.
 I strongly suspect that this is just a way to squeeze money from you, and that they will usually be able to hire the car out from your return location; but that’s the way it goes, and you have to consider this when you are planning your travel.

 That doesn’t mean that returning a hire car to a different return location is always a bad choice.
-We hired a car after arriving from Australia at Heathrow Airport, in London, to tour the Cotswold’s region, after which we needed to travel to a house-sit in Southampton on the south coast of England.
-The hire company charged us an extra £75 (AU$150) to return the car to Southampton, for the same hire period.
+We hired a car at Heathrow Airport in London after arriving from Australia. we planned to tour the Cotswold’s region, after which we needed to travel to a house-sit in Southampton on the south coast of England.
+The hire company charged us an extra £75 (AU$150) to return the car to Southampton rather than Heathrow, for the same hire period.
 I considered catching a bus from Heathrow to Southampton instead, but the bus tickets were £33 (AU$66) each and there were three of us, and that’s before you even start to think about the inconvenience of the bus!

 Usually a car-hire contract allows you to travel as far as you like during your hire, but occasionally a car-hire company will offer you a deal with limited included distance and a charge rate for extra distance beyond this limit, for a lower overall hire price.

-If you are travelling broadly this option probably won’t suit you; but if you are travelling from a short-term base doing mostly day trips to local points of interest (as we do, when house-sitting), then this option may be worthwhile.
+If you are travelling broadly this option probably won’t suit you; but if you are travelling from a short-term base doing mostly day trips to local points of interest (as we do sometimes, when house-sitting), then this option may be worthwhile.

 If you want your hire car to include unlimited travel distance look for this to be stated clearly when you book the hire car.
 If you change to unlimited kilometres at the rental collection desk, it is likely to cost you more than it would at the time of booking the car hire.
 I’ve covered this in another article, here.